AK-Homberger/BD35F-FridgeController/README.md

 ### BD35F Compressor

-Conntect J3 to the compressor connector.
-Remove teh old thermostat cables and connect the cables C and  T to the compress or.
+Connect J3 to the compressor connector.
+Remove the old thermostat cables and connect the cables C and  T to the compressor.
 You need appropriate cable shoes for the connection.

+## Software